dpc-sdp/myvic-components/GETTING_STARTED.md

 ## Component Overview

-Your Victoria provides a set of reusable components designed to allow developers to easily create their own visualisations and dashboards in a consistent way.
+My Victoria provides a set of reusable components designed to allow developers to easily create their own visualisations and dashboards in a consistent way.
 These components are self-contained building blocks that can be used in a standalone website or integrated with existing DPC platforms such as [SDP](https://www.singledigitalpresence.vic.gov.au/).